ssreekanth2000/project_2/report2.md

 #### Correlations to help make models for predictions

-Lets look how the dependent variables correlate with the explanatory variables in order to build regression models for prediciting the trust in the government.
+Lets look how the dependent variables correlate with the explanatory variables in order to build regression models for predicting the trust in the government.
 We shall use the executive branch for this analysis as repeating the same analysis for all 3 branches would be very mechanical and a correlation exists between all 3 branches.

 **Correlation between confidence levels in the army and executive branch**